elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 {% include mix-otp-preface.html %}

+**TODO**: Please state what is the use of reading this page, what we're going to learn, how we're going to use it, what problem it solves.

 So far our application has a registry that may monitor dozens, if not hundreds, of buckets.
 While we think our implementation so far is quite good, no software is bug-free, and failures are definitely going to happen.

 When things fail, your first reaction may be: "let's rescue those errors".
 But in Elixir we avoid the defensive programming habit of rescuing exceptions.
 Instead, we say "let it crash".
 If there is a bug that leads our registry to crash, we have nothing to worry about because we are going to set up a supervisor that will start a fresh copy of the registry.